 Few Western cuisines are so envied, aspired to or seminal.
-The freshness of ingredients, natural flavours, regional variety and range of cooking methods is phenomenal.
+The freshness of ingredients, natural flavours, regional variety and range of cooking methods in French cuisine is phenomenal.
 The very word ‘cuisine’ was borrowed from the French – no other language could handle all the nuances.
 The French table waltzes taste buds through a dizzying array of dishes sourced from aromatic street markets, seaside oyster farms, sun-baked olive groves and ancient vineyards mirroring the beauty of each season.
 Discovering these varied regional cuisines is an enriching, essential experience.

 The French Table

 No country so blatantly bundles up cuisine with its terroir (land).
 ‘Le jardin de France’ (the garden of France), a poetic phrase coined by the French writer Rabelais in the 16th century to describe his native Touraine in the Loire Valley, has been exploited ever since.
 Yet it is the serene valley, tracing the course of the River Loire west of the French capital, which remains most true to the Rabelais image of a green and succulent landscape laden with lush fruits, flowers, nuts and vegetables.

 It was in the Renaissance kitchens of the Loire’s celebrated châteaux that French cooking was refined: coq au vin (chicken in wine) and cuisses de grenouilles (frogs’ legs) were common dishes, and poultry and game dishes were the pride and joy.
 Once or twice a year a fattened pig was slaughtered and prepared dozens of different ways – roasts, sausages, boudin noir (black pudding), charcuterie (cold meats), pâtés and so on.
 No single part, offal et al, was wasted.